-Town students for $6^{th} - 8^{th}$ grades should refrain from coming on campus before 7:15 each morning.
+Town students for 6th - 8th grades should refrain from coming on campus before 7:15 each morning.
 THERE IS NO STUDENT SUPERVISION PROVIDED BEFORE 7 A.M.
 Town students are to go home immediately after school unless they are involved in a school activity.
 Only bus traffic will be allowed in the bus-loading zone between the hours of 2:30 and 3:30 p.m.

-Parent Drop-off and Parent Pick-up Locations: Middle school students should be dropped off in the morning and picked up in the afternoons in the front parking lot in front of the auditorium.
+Parent Drop-off and Parent Pick-up Locations: Middle school students should be dropped off in the morning and picked up in the afternoons in the front of the auditorium.
 Parents need to enter the main entrance of the school.
-Upon arrival at school, all $6^{th} - 8^{th}$ grade students should report to the auditorium and follow the direction of the duty personnel.
+Upon arrival at school, all $6^{\text{th}} - 8^{\text{th}}$ grade students should report to the auditorium and follow the direction of the duty personnel.
 Parents are advised not to arrive before 2:30 p.m. for afternoon pick-up.
-High school students should enter the first driveway that goes in front of the gym for drop off and pick up.
+High school students should be dropped off and picked up in front of the administration building.
+Parents should enter the first driveway that goes in front of the gym for drop off and pick up.